-PRI also obtained from Amanresorts I.P.R.B.V., a company incorporated in Amsterdam, the Netherlands, the nonexclusive license to use the Aman brand in connection with the operation of the Resort.
+PRI also obtained from Amanresorts I.P.R.B.V.
+(AIPRBV), a company incorporated in Amsterdam, the Netherlands, the nonexclusive license to use the Amanresorts Marks in connection with the operation of the Resort.

 The OMA, marketing and license contracts will expire on June 30, 2018.
 Further, AMBV has the option to extend the operating term for a period of five years from the date of its expiration.
-Total fees related to these agreements amounted to P76.0 million, P58.0 million and P51.8 million in 2017, 2016 and 2015, respectively.
+Total fees related to these agreements amounted to \$\mathbb{P}76.0\$ million, \$\mathbb{P}58.0\$ million, and \$\mathbb{P}51.8\$ million in 2017, 2016, and 2015, respectively.

 e.
-PRI entered into an agreement with IAI wherein the latter will provide regular air transport service.
-IAI shall charge PRI a fixed round trip rate, subject to an annual review by both parties, with a guarantee that all IAI's operating cost will be covered.
+The PRI entered into an agreement with IAI wherein the latter will provide regular air transport service.
+The IAI shall charge PRI a fixed round trip rate, subject to an annual review by both parties, with a guarantee that all IAI's operating cost will be covered.
 The agreement has a duration of three years and was executed effective July 1, 2011.
-The agreement was renewed for another three years on February 13, 2015.
+The agreement was renewed for another 3 years on February 13, 2015.
 The duration of the contract may be extended upon such terms and condition as may be mutually agreed by both parties.